microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Microsoft.Graph.Identity.SignIns.md

 ### [New-MgInvitation](New-MgInvitation.md)
 Use this API to create a new invitation.
 Invitation adds an external user to the organization.
-When creating a new invitation, you have several options available: This API is available in the following national cloud deployments.
+When creating a new invitation, you have several options available: This API is supported in the following national cloud deployments.

 ### [New-MgOauth2PermissionGrant](New-MgOauth2PermissionGrant.md)
 Create a delegated permission grant represented by an oAuth2PermissionGrant object.
 A delegated permission grant authorizes a client service principal (representing a client application) to access a resource service principal (representing an API), on behalf of a signed-in user, for the level of access limited by the delegated permissions which were granted.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgOrganizationCertificateBasedAuthConfiguration](New-MgOrganizationCertificateBasedAuthConfiguration.md)
 Create a new certificateBasedAuthConfiguration object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgPolicyActivityBasedTimeoutPolicy](New-MgPolicyActivityBasedTimeoutPolicy.md)
 Create a new activityBasedTimeoutPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgPolicyAppManagementPolicy](New-MgPolicyAppManagementPolicy.md)
 Create an appManagementPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgPolicyAuthenticationMethodPolicyAuthenticationMethodConfiguration](New-MgPolicyAuthenticationMethodPolicyAuthenticationMethodConfiguration.md)
 Create new navigation property to authenticationMethodConfigurations for policies

 ### [New-MgPolicyAuthenticationStrengthPolicy](New-MgPolicyAuthenticationStrengthPolicy.md)
 Create a new custom authenticationStrengthPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgPolicyAuthenticationStrengthPolicyCombinationConfiguration](New-MgPolicyAuthenticationStrengthPolicyCombinationConfiguration.md)
 Create a new authenticationCombinationConfiguration object.
 In use, only fido2combinationConfigurations may be created, and these may only be created for custom authentication strength policies.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgPolicyClaimMappingPolicy](New-MgPolicyClaimMappingPolicy.md)
 Create a new claimsMappingPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgPolicyCrossTenantAccessPolicyPartner](New-MgPolicyCrossTenantAccessPolicyPartner.md)
 Create a new partner configuration in a cross-tenant access policy.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgPolicyFeatureRolloutPolicy](New-MgPolicyFeatureRolloutPolicy.md)
 Create a new featureRolloutPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgPolicyFeatureRolloutPolicyApplyTo](New-MgPolicyFeatureRolloutPolicyApplyTo.md)
 Add an appliesTo on a featureRolloutPolicy object to specify the directoryObject to which the featureRolloutPolicy should be applied.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgPolicyFeatureRolloutPolicyApplyToByRef](New-MgPolicyFeatureRolloutPolicyApplyToByRef.md)
 Add an appliesTo on a featureRolloutPolicy object to specify the directoryObject to which the featureRolloutPolicy should be applied.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgPolicyHomeRealmDiscoveryPolicy](New-MgPolicyHomeRealmDiscoveryPolicy.md)
 Create a new homeRealmDiscoveryPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgPolicyPermissionGrantPolicy](New-MgPolicyPermissionGrantPolicy.md)
 Creates a permissionGrantPolicy.
 A permission grant policy is used to describe the conditions under which permissions can be granted (for example, during application consent).
 After creating the permission grant policy, you can add include condition sets to add matching rules, and add exclude condition sets to add exclusion rules.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgPolicyPermissionGrantPolicyExclude](New-MgPolicyPermissionGrantPolicyExclude.md)
 Add conditions under which a permission grant event is *excluded* in a permission grant policy.
 You do this by adding a permissionGrantConditionSet to the excludes collection of a  permissionGrantPolicy.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgPolicyPermissionGrantPolicyInclude](New-MgPolicyPermissionGrantPolicyInclude.md)
 Add conditions under which a permission grant event is *included* in a permission grant policy.
 You do this by adding a permissionGrantConditionSet to the includes collection of a  permissionGrantPolicy.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgPolicyRoleManagementPolicy](New-MgPolicyRoleManagementPolicy.md)
 Create new navigation property to roleManagementPolicies for policies